Pessimistic Verification for Open Ended Math Questions: Related Work

 Using LLM for evaluation or verification tasks is a natural idea.
-At the early development stage of LLM, some works have already tried this method on traditional tasks in natural language processing, such as text summarization~\citep{liu_g-eval_2023}, dialog generation~\citep{liu_g-eval_2023}, and machine translation~\citep{zheng_judging_2023}.
-This approach has achieved some results, but several problems still remain, such as scoring bias~\citep{li_evaluating_2025} and self-inconsistency~\citep{haldar_rating_2025}.
+At the early development stage of LLM, some works have already tried this method on traditional tasks in natural language processing~\citep{liu_g-eval_2023, zheng_judging_2023}.
 The open-ended math problem lies between the math answering problem and other evaluation problems.
 It lacks simple and direct means of verification, but its correctness is entirely objective.
+There are numerous works that focus on leveraging the internal capability of the LLM to achieve automatic evolution in mathematics~\citep{liu_ai_2025, huang_gemini_2025, xu_direct_2025, shao_deepseekmath-v2_2025, deepseek-ai_deepseek-v32_2025, zuo_ttrl_2025}.
+These methods yield significant performance improvements without depending on verifiable reward in math or code.

-Existing works in this area primarily focus on the alignment of LLM grading and that of humans.
-Some of them proposed certain agentic workflows that could enhance this ability~\citep{mahdavi_refgrader_2025, mahdavi_scaling_2025}.
-Reinforcement learning on manually annotated data also exhibited effectiveness on the evaluation of mathematical proofs~\citep{dekoninck_open_2025}.
-However, these methods lack the scalability in further enhancing the performance, and they cannot distinguish performance improvements brought by subjective preference alignment from those resulting from objectively discovering new errors.
-Some work also highlights the importance of error detection, as this is the key ability that separates strong verifiers from weaker ones~\citep{pandit_hard2verify_2025}.
+Some works in this area primarily focus on the alignment of LLM grading and that of humans.
+Certain agentic workflows could enhance this ability~\citep{mahdavi_refgrader_2025, mahdavi_scaling_2025, luong_towards_2025}, while reinforcement learning for grading also exhibits effectiveness on small models~\citep{dekoninck_open_2025}.
+However, this research direction differs from ours.
+While aligning grading criteria is a meaningful endeavor, it involves significant subjective factors, which diverges from the objective error detection we focus on.
+Some works also highlights the importance of error detection, as this is the key ability that separates strong verifiers from weaker ones~\citep{pandit_hard2verify_2025, jain_beyond_2025}.
+But they did not build or validate a effective verification approach in math with this intuition.
+Before the release of this work there is no well-known and scalable method that could enhance this ability other than long CoT or multiple simple verifications with following process~\citep{pandit_hard2verify_2025}.